tcltk/tcl/doc/markdown/msgcat.md

 This callback may be used to do any preparation work for message file load or to get the message data from another source like a data base.
 In this case, no message files are used (mcfolder is unset).

-See section \fBcallback invocation\fR below.
+See section **callback invocation** below.
 The parameter list appended to this callback is the list of locales to load.

 If this callback is changed, it is called with the preferences valid for the package.